 |State||Average annual rate||Average highest rate||Average lowest rate||Average $ savings||Average % savings|

-* Averages are based on insurance for a single 40-year-old male, with policy limits of 100/300/100 ($100,000 for injury liability for one person, $300,000 for all injuries and $100,000 for property damage in an accident) and a $500 deductible on collision and comprehensive coverage.
+* Averages are based on insurance for a single 40-year-old driver, with good credit and a clean record, with policy limits of 100/300/100 ($100,000 for injury liability for one person, $300,000 for all injuries and $100,000 for property damage in an accident) and a $500 deductible on collision and comprehensive coverage.
 Data for CarInsurance.com provided by Quadrant Information Services.

 Now that you’re ready to save, we’ll walk you through the process of reviewing your coverage, gathering the personal information you’ll need, comparing rates and vetting potential insurers.